 The benefits of changing one’s weight

-If a patient has a high BMI, some degree of weight loss will help improve fertility, and for those pursuing fertility treatment, it helps with response to medication.
+If a patient has a high BMI, some degree of weight loss may help increase the odds for getting pregnant on your own, and for those pursuing fertility treatment, it helps with response to medication.
 During IVF, weight loss can lead to safer fertility treatment protocols, for example during the egg retrieval process.
 Weight loss can help with optimum pregnancy outcomes and maximize treatment efficiency.
 Gaining weight for those that are underweight can help restore normal menstrual cycles and help with natural predictability or the ability to conceive on their own as well.

 There are also other conditions that can impact one’s weight such as Polycystic Ovarian Syndrome (PCOS) and endometriosis.
 These conditions may make it harder to lose weight and reach your optimal BMI.

 Reviewed by: Dr. Desiree McCarthy-Keith, Shady Grove Fertility in Atlanta

 Dr. McCarthy-Keith earned her medical degree from the University of North Carolina at Chapel Hill and also a Master of Public Health in maternal and child health from the University of North Carolina.
 She completed her Obstetrics and Gynecology residency training at Duke University Medical Center and a fellowship in Reproductive Endocrinology and Infertility at the National Institutes of Health in Bethesda, Maryland.
 During her fellowship, Dr. McCarthy-Keith’s research focused on the molecular mechanisms of uterine fibroid regulation and reproductive health disparities.
 She has special interests in male and female infertility, polycystic ovary syndrome, uterine fibroids, and in vitro fertilization.
 She has authored several peer-reviewed publications on reproductive and infertility topics and has presented her research nationally.